AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-staticcontentrootpath.md

 ## Default {#section-0f741f90fd8d4758a43162c2b5c8a3a3}

 Inherited from `default::StaticContentsRootPath` if not defined.
-If defined but empty, will not contribute to the source file root path.
+If defined but empty, it does not contribute to the source file root path.

 ## See also {#section-9af8846d20d242789df67877f84ed8a7}